Skip to main content

 My role

-I led the service, interaction, and UI framing: use case, pencil drafts, Pixelmator mockups, screen flow, and heuristic evaluation.
-I also supported the HTML, React, and CSS layout work, while the developer set up the Heroku backend and CRUD API.
+I handled the service, interaction, and UI framing: use case, pencil drafts, Pixelmator mockups, screen flow, and heuristic evaluation.
+I also worked on the HTML, React, and CSS layout, while the developer set up the Heroku backend and CRUD API.
 The MVP and competition result were team output.

 Problem